The Ultimate Guide to Finding a Great Account Executive

 The recipe for sales success is a complex one, requiring lots of ingredients, such as tenacity, testing, tools, and no small amount of solid strategy.
 One of the most important ingredients is, of course, the appropriate sales talent, responsible for carrying out day-to-day tasks and closing deals.

-There are a vast number of sales positions out there, and it can become somewhat overwhelming to try and sift through them all.
+There are many sales positions out there, and it can become somewhat overwhelming to try and sift through them all.
 This can quickly lead to confusion, blur the boundaries between profiles, and lead to inefficiencies and conflict.

 But have no fear: we’re here to help you!
 In this piece, we’ll deliver a complete overview of the account executive position, covering: